liamzhou77/HTTPproxy/README.md

 # HTTP Proxy

-A simple proxy server that checks http message format and malwares.
+A simple proxy server that checks http message format and malwares using VirusTotal API.